safakdinc/nuxt3-component-library/content/docs/2.components/tabs.md

     - Default
     - Description
   props:
-    - name: 'active'
+    - name: "active"
-      type: 'Number'
+      type: "Number"
-      default: '0'
+      default: "0"
-      description: 'Index of the active tab'
+      description: "Index of the active tab"
-    - name: 'tabs'
+    - name: "tabs"
-      type: 'Array'
+      type: "Array"
       default: '["Tab 1", "Tab 2"]'
-      description: 'Array of tab labels'
+      description: "Array of tab labels"
-    - name: 'background'
+    - name: "background"
-      type: 'String'
+      type: "String"
-      default: 'aliceblue'
+      default: "aliceblue"
-      description: 'Background color of the active tab indicator'
+      description: "Background color of the active tab indicator"
-    - name: 'class'
+    - name: "class"
-      type: 'String'
+      type: "String"
       default: '""'
-      description: 'Additional CSS classes to apply to the container'
+      description: "Additional CSS classes to apply to the container"
-    - name: 'tabClass'
+    - name: "tabClass"
-      type: 'String'
+      type: "String"
       default: '""'
-      description: 'Additional CSS classes to apply to the tabs'
+      description: "Additional CSS classes to apply to the tabs"

 Events:
   head:
     - Event
     - Description
   props:
-    - name: 'handleClick'
+    - name: "handleClick"
-      description: 'Emitted when a tab is clicked, with the index of the clicked tab'
+      description: "Emitted when a tab is clicked, with the index of the clicked tab"
 ---

 ## TabsHorizontal